wisehackermonkey/barcode-generator/README.md

 # TODO
-- render a actual example barcode and have it read correctly
+- ~~render a actual example barcode and have it read correctly
-    - i suspect some issue is happening
+    - issue with example check if each bit is correct